rogerthatdev/rogerthatdev.github.io/content/post/2023-04-21-build-inline-terraform.md

 option of specifying the the `cloubuild.yaml` configuration as either a file location on the repository or as an inline configuration.
 I'm going to show you how you can create a Cloud Build trigger with inline configuration using Terraform.
 We're gonna make use of Terraform's [templatefile() function](https://developer.hashicorp.com/terraform/language/functions/templatefile).

+Follow along with the [code available here](https://github.com/rogerthatdev/cloud-build-terraform/tree/main/inline-yaml).
 <!--more-->

 ## Simplest example